subpop/command-line-assistant/CONTRIBUTING.md

 The commands below will create a python3 virtual environment with all the necessary dependencies installed.
-This is done via [pdm](https://pdm-project.org/en/latest/).
-If you don't have `pdm` installed, the command below will take care of it for you.
+This is done via [poetry](https://python-poetry.org/docs/).
+If you don't have `poetry` installed, the command below will take care of it for you.

 Required packages:
 - Python 3.9 or greater
 - pip

-Before installing the dependencies with `pdm`, make sure to follow the installation instructions from [PyGObject](https://pygobject.gnome.org/getting_started.html#fedora-logo-fedora).
+Before installing the dependencies with `poetry`, make sure to follow the installation instructions from [PyGObject](https://pygobject.gnome.org/getting_started.html#fedora-logo-fedora).
 This is required for running `clad`, and installing the rest of the